BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

-approximation (GCA) method [\[1\]]({{ site.baseurl }}/refs) for boundary element matrices [\[7\]]({{ site.baseurl }}/refs) based on the *H2Lib*[$$^1$$](#1), we are going to improve the performance of this method by analyzing the algorithm and proposing techniques which divide the upcoming tasks between CPU and GPU and take advantage of the architecture of GPGPUs for computationally expensive operations.
+approximation (GCA) method [\[1\]]({{ site.baseurl }}/refs) for boundary element matrices [\[7\]]({{ site.baseurl }}/refs) based on the *H2Lib*[$$^1$$](#1), we are going to improve the performance of this method by analyzing the algorithm as well as proposing techniques which divide the upcoming tasks between CPU and GPU along with taking advantage of the architecture of the latter one for computationally expensive operations.

 --------------------------------------------------------------------------------
 <b id="1">$$^1$$</b> Available at [http://www.h2lib.org](http://www.h2lib.org)